fritza/MovieSearch/README.md

 sudo gem install cocoapods
 ```

 > macOS 10.15 Catalina has tightened its support for downloaded binaries, including script interpreters.
-Either build a Ruby locally via a package manager like `rvm`, or use the _System Settings/Security & Privacy/General_ to authorize the use of the interpreter.
+Either build a Ruby locally via a package manager like `rvm`, or use the **System Settings → Security & Privacy → General** panel to authorize the use of the interpreter.

 Using the command line, change the working directory to the one cloned by `git` or Xcode, and install Alamofire